 | WiFi |

 |Sony RX100 VI||-||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the T6i has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the T6i and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The T6i was replaced by the Canon T7i, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon T6i or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS Rebel T6i: